Elivrio/stormearthandlava.github.io/blog/_posts/2023-10-25-open-letter.md

 Each of them actually really improve their respective damage profile and having to choose between them, without any sort of compensation in the other profile, is really pretty damning.

-Before the recent change, {{ site.data.spell.splinter }} gave up to 60% haste in AoE, down to 10% in ST. It will now, {{ site.data.spell.splinter }} will grant more haste in ST (20%) but less in AoE (40%).
-Meanwhile, {{ site.data.spell.ps }} gives a decent number of {{ site.data.spell.lvs }} which is almost be useless in AoE.
-This change will boosts the ST of the builds using {{ site.data.spell.splinter }} without harming their AoE too much. {{ site.data.spell.ps }} stays the single target talent while {{ site.data.spell.splinter }} covers all of the other damage profiles.
+Before the recent change, {{ site.data.spell.splinter }} gave up to 60% haste in AoE, down to 10% in ST. It will now grant more haste in ST (20%) but less in AoE (40%). {{ site.data.spell.ps }}, for its part, gives a decent number of {{ site.data.spell.lvs }} which is almost be useless in AoE.
+This change will boosts the ST of builds using {{ site.data.spell.splinter }} without harming their AoE too much. {{ site.data.spell.ps }} stays the single target talent while {{ site.data.spell.splinter }} covers all of the other damage profiles.
 This choice node is now way less of a problem than it used to be.

 On the other hand, {{ site.data.spell.wlr }} and {{ site.data.spell.sfd }} are still an issue, only alleviated by the new tier set.
 Similarly to {{ site.data.spell.ps }}, {{ site.data.spell.wlr }} gives a decent number of {{ site.data.spell.lvs }} which is bad in AoE.
 On the flip side {{ site.data.spell.sfd }} scales quadratically as you add more target, which is real good at 6 targets and real bad with a single one.

 Thanks to the new tier set, {{ site.data.spell.fs }}'s damage became secondary and {{ site.data.spell.lvb }} picked up the stage thanks to the amount of duplicated ones we can throw out on multiple targets.
 It became quite easy to skip {{ site.data.spell.sfd }} in favor of {{ site.data.spell.wlr }}.
 In fact, since we spec out of {{ site.data.spell.ps }} in AoE situations, we would be relying on random {{ site.data.spell.lvs }} procs if it weren't for {{ site.data.spell.wlr }}.
 Having a reliable way to get {{ site.data.spell.lvb }} when we need it is very important.
 So yeah, the choice node became "better" because {{ site.data.spell.sfd }} isn't really an option anymore.

-It's very important to understand that the 31 tier set fixes problems that are bad and omnipresent when it's not there.
+It's very important to mention that the 31 tier set fixes problems that are bad and omnipresent when it's not there.
 It could be a good idea to consider incorporating some of the things done by the tier into talents when the next expansion starts rolling in.

 <hr>